 Figure 2a plots the likelihood that the first and second candidates in the current election win the next election against the running variable.
 We observe a marked discontinuity at the cutoff: winning the current election dramatically increases a candidate's odds of winning the next one.
-Figures 2b and 2c show that winning the current election also increases the odds that any candidate from the same party and the same orientation, respectively, wins the next election.
+Figures 2b and 2c show that winning the current election also increases the odds that any candidate (either the same candidate or another one) from the same party and the same orientation, respectively, wins the next election.